7Rivers-Inc/banking-demo-7rivers/README.md

 - **Advanced SQL** - Window functions, CTEs, complex joins

 ## Support & Customization

-### Extending the Demo
-- Add new tables or views to the semantic model
-- Create additional Cortex Search services
-- Extend the agent with custom tools
-- Modify agent instructions for specific use cases
-- Add data quality rules and monitoring

 ### Best Practices
 - Use the provided role (`BANKING_DEMO_7RIVERS_ROLE`) for access control